TheMilkies/Cate/readme.md

 - `String flags`: The cflags of the project/library, All object files are compiled with them.
 Default is empty.
 - `String final_flags`: The cflags ran at the end (linking step) of the project/library's compotation.
 Default is empty.

-- `Bool link`: If to run the linking step or not.
+- `Bool link`: Whether to run the linking step or not.
 Default is `true`.
-- `Bool threading`: If to add `-pthread` to build command.
+- `Bool threading`: Whether to add `-pthread` to build command.
 Default is `false`.
-- `Bool smol|smolize`: If to attempt to reduce output-file's size with minimal to no performance loss.
+- `Bool smol|smolize`: Whether to attempt to reduce output-file's size with minimal to no performance loss.
 Default is `false`.

 - `LibraryType type`: Type of library, `static` or `dynamic`.
 Gets from library "constructor".